-Everything You Need To Know About 'Children's Online Privacy Protection Act (COPPA)'l
+Everything You Need To Know About 'Children's Online Privacy Protection Act (COPPA)'

 Wondering how you can protect your children from various unfiltered online data?
-Well, Children Online Privacy Protection Act can guide you through.
-Like other acts against different cybercrimes, this one’s too an act for releasing parents' stress against internet use by children.
+Well, the Children Online Privacy Protection Act can guide you through.
+Like other acts against different cybercrimes, this one’s also an act to release parents' stress against internet use by children.

 The COPPA applies to getting data from or showing data to children under 13 years of age.
 When there are so many sites and content on the internet, it’s very important to know the limitations for your young children to protect them.